etkecc/synapse-admin/src/components/etke.cc/README.md

 ![Server Commands Panel](../../../screenshots/etke.cc/server-commands/panel.webp)

-When you open [Server Actions page](#server-status-page), you will see the Server Commands panel.
+When you open the [Server Actions page](#server-status-page), you will see the Server Commands panel.
-This panel contains all [the commands](https://etke.cc/help/extras/scheduler/#commands) you can run on your server in 1 click.
+This panel contains all [the commands](https://etke.cc/help/extras/scheduler/#commands) you can run on your server in one click.
-Once command is finished, you will get a notification about the result.
+Once a command is finished, you will get a notification about the result.

 ### Billing Page

 ![Billing Page](../../../screenshots/etke.cc/billing/page.webp)

-When you click on the `Billing` sidebar menu item, you will be see the Billing page.
+When you click on the `Billing` sidebar menu item, you will see the Billing page.
 On this page you can see the list of successful payments and invoices.

 ### Support Page

 ![Support Page](../../../screenshots/etke.cc/support/page.webp)

-When you click on the `Contact support` sidebar menu item, you will be see the Support page, where you can see the list of your support tickets, and create a new one if needed.
+When you click on the `Contact support` sidebar menu item, you will see the Support page, where you can see the list of your support tickets, and create a new one if needed.

 This is a convenient interface for the existing support system, previously available only via email.